UgoBen3/demonstration/README.md

-# This is a Demo REpo
+# This is a Demo Repo
 To show how to get clone, commit, push
 Also how to pull, merge and use branch

+This was done in demobranch